 Dr. Wyatt Lorn McIlwraith was born in Woodstock on the 31st of March 1887.
 He was the 2nd of 5 children born to John McIlwraith and the former Jessie Wyatt.
 His father was a builder and his siblings were; Hattie McIlwraith (who died at the age of 22), Nora Minerva McIlwraith, Agnes McIlwraith and Martha McIlwraith.
 Dr. McIlwraith received his early education in the Woodstock area.

 Dr. McIlwraith graduated M.D. from the University of Western Ontario in 1912.
 He joined the College of Physicians and Surgeons on the 20th of November, 1913.
 Dr. McIlwraith started his medical practice in North Pines, Ontario.
 In 1915 he was the Superintendent of the North Pines Hospital in Graham, Ontario.

 Dr. McIlwraith married Rhoda Winnifred Leeson on the 5th of May, 1915 in Winnipeg, Manitoba.
-Mrs. McIlwraith was born in Camden Twp (Chatham-Kent) on the 21st of October, 1890 in Chatham-Kent.
-She was the eldest of 9 children born to Fred Thomas Leeson and the former Maria Amy Jane Book.
-Her parents were farmers in Camden Twp, near Croton.
-Her siblings were; John Newsham Leeson, William Fisher Leeson, Thomas Filman Leeson, Lora Ruth Leeson, Dudley Curran Leeson, Marie Louise Leeson, Wallace Smith Leeson and Elliott Reid Leeson.
+Mrs. McIlwraith was born in Camden Twp (Chatham-Kent) on the 21st of October, 1890.
+She was the eldest of 9 children born to Frederick Thomas Leeson and the former Maria Amy Jane Book.
+Her parents were farmers in Camden Twp, near Croton (Chatham-Kent) and her siblings were; John Newsham Leeson, William Fisher Leeson, Thomas Filman Leeson, Lora Ruth Leeson, Dudley Curran Leeson, Marie Louise Leeson, Wallace Smith Leeson and Elliott Reid Leeson.
 At the time of her marriage, Mrs. McIlwraith was the Principal of the Hurley School in Oldfield.
 (Oldfield was a small community on Oldfield Line, North of Dover Centre in Chatham-Kent).

 During World War II, Dr. McIlwraith served as a Medical Officer with The Second Battalion Dufferin Rifles.
 He was a member of the Ozias Lodge, A.F. & A.M. and he served as a Past Master.
 Dr. McIlwraith was Past President of the Brantford Scottish Rite Association and he was a Past Grand of Mohawk Lodge.
 He was a member of the I.O.O.F., the Children’s Aid Society and the Brantford Historical Society.

 Note: The editor has confirmed that Lorn is spelled correctly as per his tombstone and his obituary in the Canadian Medical Journal.